Karplus-Lab-OSU/pgd/docs/source/docker.rst

 ::

-   $ fig run web python manage.py syncdb --noinput
+   $ docker-compose run web python manage.py syncdb --noinput

-This command may fail the first time with a lack of connection due to fig's not-yet-mature orchestration functionality.
+This command may fail the first time with a lack of connection due to docker-compose's not-yet-mature orchestration functionality.
 Simply run it again and it should succeed.

 Install the content
 ===================